Middletown High students start online STEM club - Delaware State News

-MIDDLETOWN — When school classes were canceled, so too was everything else — extracurriculars, from clubs to sports.
-That left students with more time, and no outlet.
+MIDDLETOWN — When classes were canceled, so was everything else — from extracurriculars to clubs to sports.
+That left students with more time and no outlet.

 That fact was the driving force behind the STEM Organization of Delaware, a club started — while schools went remote — by three Middletown High School juniors.

 “When the quarantine started, what happened was all the clubs that we’re a part of got shut down, obviously,” said Raaj Pednekar.
-“We wanted to give students that were interested in STEM something to do during this time.
+“We wanted to give students that were interested in STEM (science, technology, engineering and math) something to do during this time.
 So we banded together and decided to make the organization.”

 The STEM Organization of Delaware endeavors to connect students interested in STEM with like-minded peers, while giving them an outlet for their passion and interests.
 Since the organization comes in response to remote learning, its purpose is to be accessible online while students aren’t in school.
 The students are using platforms like Zoom and Facebook to connect.